 The CBO estimate projects that just next year 15 million people will become uninsured, mainly because of the repeal of the individual mandate penalty.
 Not only will the Senate bill provision potentially inflict suffering on millions of people, the CBO estimates it will do little to stabilize the markets.

-The authors thank Timothy Stolfzfus Jost for helpful comments on an earlier version of this post.
+The authors thank Timothy Stoltzfus Jost for helpful comments on an earlier version of this post.